princebest123/yangcao12.github.io/_pages/research.md

 Featured in: [Institutional Money](https://www.institutional-money.com/consent/?url=/fileadmin/emagazin/2023_3_IM/128/index.html)

 Presented at: Boston College, Chicago Booth, Music City Accounting Research Conference, MIT Asia Conference, 2023 FARS Conference, and 2023 Spark Conference.

-### Hedging Climate Change Risk: A Real-time Market Response Approach (with Miao Liu and Rachel Xi Zhang)

-<div style="text-align: justify">We present a novel methodology for constructing portfolios designed to hedge economic and financial risks arising from climate change.
-We utilize ChatGPT-4 to pinpoint climate-related discussions during earnings conference calls and connect these time-stamped transcripts with high-frequency stock price data at the conversation level.
-This approach allows us to assess a company's dynamic exposure to climate change risks by analyzing real-time stock price responses to discussions about climate issues.
-Our proposed portfolio, constructed by taking long (short) positions in stocks with positive (negative) market responses to climate conversations, appreciates in value during periods with negative aggregate climate news shocks.
-Compared to portfolios constructed using existing alternative methods, our real-time market response-based portfolios demonstrate superior out-of-sample hedge performance.
-A key advantage of our approach is its ability to capture time-series and cross-sectional variations in stocks’ rapidly-evolving exposures to climate risk, relying on the timing of when climate-related issues become salient topics that warrant conference call discussions and real-time market responses to such conversations.
-Additionally, we showcase the versatility of our approach in hedging other types of dynamic risks: namely political risk and pandemic risk.</div>

-_2nd Research Prize Award of IQAM_

-Presented at: Boston Empirical Accounting Conference, Bristol Financial Markets Conference, 2024 China International Conference in Finance (CICF), 2024 European Financial Management Association (EFMA) Annual Conference, Northeastern Finance Conference.

 ### Information in Disclosing Emerging Technologies: Evidence from AI Disclosure (with Miao Liu, Jiaping Qiu, and Ran Zhao)